nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 	--min-cov 1000 --max-mismatches 0.1 --control-condition kiPS --cca-analysis -n hg19_mix
 	--out-dir hg19_all_0.1_remap0.05_ID0.97 --max-multi 6 --remap --remap-mismatches 0.05 sampleData_hg19_all.txt

-Please see our CodeOcean container for an example run of mim-tRNAseq on some sample data
+Please see our CodeOcean container for an example run of mim-tRNAseq on some sample data.

 Input files